 The hotel is opposite the royal tomb of Evridiki.
 The traditional Macedonian architecture of Hotel, knitted in harmony with the natural beauty of the area and the region, create the ideal environment for accomondation and relaxing getaways in history and nature.

-The hotel have fully equipped and spacious rooms, double, triple and four-bedded, with balcony overlooking the ancient palace of Aigai, The rooms have heating, air conditioning, a telephone, a refrigerator, satellite TV, hairdryers, irons, a bathroom and free wireless internet.
+The hotel have fully equipped and spacious rooms, double, triple and four-bedded, with balcony overlooking the ancient palace of Aigai, The rooms have air conditioning, a telephone, a refrigerator, satellite TV, hairdryers, a bathroom and free Wi-Fi.

 Program Fees Include:

 Transportation to and from airport on the first and last days of the program

 Daily transport to the site

 Part of your fee will go towards the research project.

 To reserve a space, you must pay a $300 application fee.
 (Included in the price of the program).